fieldnation/fieldnation-sdk-php/README.md

 $myTicket->setFieldNationId($fnWorkOrder->getId());
 ````

-### Update a Work Order
+### Work Order Actions and Metadata
-Updating a work order is similar to creating a work order.
-There are granular actions that you can take on a work order.
+Updating a work order is similar to creating a work order, but there are granular
+actions that you can make on a work order instance.

 There are 2 ways of getting a Field Nation work order object.
 1) If you just created one through the SDK::createWorkOrder method
-and 2) If you called the SDK::getExistingWorkOrder method.
+2) If you called the SDK::getExistingWorkOrder method.
 ```php
 <?php